7 8 Into A Percent

 Q4: Are there any online tools to help with fraction-to-percentage conversions?

 A4: Yes, many online calculators are available to assist with these conversions.
-However, understanding the underlying process is crucial for applying this knowledge in diverse contexts.
+That said, understanding the underlying process is crucial for applying this knowledge in diverse contexts.

 Q5: Why is understanding this conversion important?